We moved! During March & April 2015, please make an appointment to drop off your chairs. We will post regular business hours soon.

 - Cleaning fee…please take the time to wipe down your chair and reduce allergens in our place of business.
 We will charge based on time it takes to clean…we have spent 5 hours cleaning one chair!!

-- Areas of service include Western North Carolina, East Tennessee, over to Charlotte, and as far south as Charleston, SC!
+- Areas of service: We have worked with folks all over the country.
 You can always mail us your chair, especially if the seat comes off or if you have a footstool…or plan a trip to Asheville.
-Our most far-reaching clients so far are from Green Bay Wisconsin, New York City, and New Orleans!
+Our most far-reaching clients so far are from Green Bay Wisconsin, New York City, Connecticut, DC, and New Orleans!

-- Small extra fee may be added to rush chairs with slots, rush chairs that are frame only (no legs or back), machine woven cane with shared seams, or machine woven cane that is particularly difficult to remove, chairs with fine/fine cane or several hundred holes, or chairs with recessed holes.
+- MORE INVOLVED REPAIRS INCLUDE: rush chairs with slots, rush chairs that are frame only (no legs or back), machine woven cane with shared seams, or machine woven cane that is particularly difficult to remove, chairs with fine/fine cane or several hundred holes, or chairs with recessed holes, splint weaves around oddly shaped frames, more complicated Danish Mid-Century Modern chairs.
 Blind cane and medallion chairs priced according to each chair’s particularities.